 The short answer

 Tinnitus 911 is a proprietary supplement marketed through a long video sales letter built around a personal-discovery backstory.
 There is no published independent randomized controlled trial showing it reduces tinnitus.
-It is a genuine product with a money-back guarantee, not an empty-box scam, but the claim that it can silence or end tinnitus goes well beyond what any evidence supports.
-The refund policy, not the science, is what protects you.
+The claim that it can silence or end tinnitus goes well beyond what any evidence supports.
+Verify the current checkout, refund, subscription, and shipping terms before purchase.
+A refund policy is a purchase term to inspect, not evidence.

 What it claims, and why that is a red flag